 Find social alternatives that don’t involve alcohol.
 Instead of catching up with mates at the pub, pick a location where alcohol isn’t easily available such as a café for a morning coffee, the beach or the movies.

 Having a few alcohol-free days each week will help you stay healthy and break any bad habits, such as reaching for a drink each day after work.

-If you’ve been thinking about taking a break from alcohol, Dry July is the perfect opportunity to give your body a much-needed break, all while raising funds for people impacted by cancer.
+If you’ve been thinking about taking a break from alcohol, Dry July is the perfect opportunity to give your body a much-needed break, all while raising funds to support South Australians impacted by cancer.

 Sign up for Dry July today at dryjuly.com/cancercouncil